 Through this module you learn to identify and research summer opportunities aligned with your gifts, talents, and areas of interest.
-After a student enters high school, he or she will have 3 summer opportunities to engage in summer experiences which can define him or her as a great college applicant when applying to colleges as a high school senior.
+After a student enters the sixth grade, he or she will have 6 summer opportunities to engage in summer experiences which can define him or her as a great college applicant when applying to colleges as a high school senior.
 For example, one of our students who received a full track and field scholarship to the University of North Carolina-Chapel Hill used each summer throughout middle school and high school to compete in AAU Track and Field competitions.
-Not only did she improve as a 100m, 200m, and 400m sprinter each summer, she was able to showcase her talents to college coaches from throughout the country.
-Another student attended a flight camp during each summer of high school and received her pilot’s license during the summer prior to entering into her senior year of high school.
+Not only did she improve as a100m, 200m, and 400m sprinter each summer, she was able to showcase her talents to college coaches from throughout the country.
+Another student attended a flight camp during each summer of high school and received her pilot's license during the summer prior to entering into her senior year of high school.
 Another student spent each summer attending Marching Band Camps and was able to receive a Marching Band Scholarship to North Carolina A&T.

 One student, who identified her strongest gift and talent as logical/mathematical intelligence, spent each summer throughout middle school and high school volunteering first as tutor, then as an assistant instructor, and eventually became an instructor in a summer math enrichment program.
 When she applied to college as a math major, her strong summer activities helped her to land full scholarships to Vanderbilt, Duke, Washington & Lee, Princeton, Amherst, and Williams College (where she is now a second-year student).